decidim/decidim/docs/add_authenticable_action.md

 3. Translate the action for the corresponding key: `en.decidim.features.proposals.actions.adhere= Adhere`
 1. Restart the server to pick up the changes.
 1. Now the admin should be able to go to the Control Panel and edit `PROCESSES/Proposals/Permissions/Adhere` panel.
 There an `Authorization Handler` can be set.
-1. Edit `app/models/decidim/proposals/abilities/current_user_ability.rb` and ...
+1. Edit `app/models/decidim/proposals/abilities/current_user_ability.rb` and add the corresponding cancancan ability like `can :adhere, Proposal do |_proposal| ...`.
-1. **something else should be done because with this config the button is still blocking verified users, but what???!**

 ### Using the new 'adhere' action
 With a user which has the selected permission verifyed:
 1. Go to a Proposal detail in the front-end
-1. Adhere to the current proposal: the user should be able to perform an adhesion.
+1. Adhere to the current proposal (see ProposalAdhesionsController): the user should be able to perform an adhesion.
     - If the user had the required permission unverified, the 'adhere' button should block the action.
 You can check it with an unverified user.